 moisturizing properties besides.
 In addition, we test each batch of

 soap for ph levels, to ensure successful curing and safety.
-The soaps

 you purchase from us contain absolutely no lye.

 How should I store my soap?
 Soap only gets better as it ages.
 Store it in a cool, dry well-ventilated place and it will continue to dry.
 The drier it it is, the longer it will last when you use it!
 Which moisturizer is best for me?Moisturizer is a matter of personal preference depending on skin type and condition, as well as season and daily environment.
 All of our moisturizing creams, butters and oils contain only natural ingredients which can be applied to your skin anywhere on your body.
 For example, you could try melting some Triple Butter Cream between your palms and smoothing it over your face, spreading the rest over your hands.
 Massage a bit Body Butter into your cuticles, elbows or heels.
 Float a few teaspoons of Bath and Body Oil on top of your bath water to easily distribute a thin layer over your whole body.
 Or substitute other creams, lotions or oils depending on how dry your skin is, and use as needed.